bioinformatics-centre/kaiju/README.md

 The downloaded files are several GB in size.
 Therefore, the program should be run in a directory with at least 50 GB free space.

-`makeDB.sh` can additionally also add viral genomes to the database by using the option `-v`.
+Additional to archaeal and bacterial genomes, `makeDB.sh` can also add viral genomes to the database by using the option `-v`.

-By default `makeDB` downloads and extracts 5 files in parallel.
+By default, `makeDB` downloads and extracts 5 files in parallel.
 This number can be changed by modifying the appropriate variables at the beginning of the script.
-The program also uses 5 parallel threads for construction the BWT, which can be changed by using the option `-t`.
+The program also uses 5 parallel threads for construction the index, which can be changed by using the option `-t`.
+Note that a higher number of threads increases the memory usage during index construction.

 After `makeDB.sh` is finished, only the files `allproteins.fmi`, `nodes.dmp`,
 and `names.dmp` are needed to run Kaiju.
 The remaining files and the `genomes`